Everything PR News

 The 2018 critique — "PR stunt"

-Critics named it correctly at the time.
+Critics named it at the time.
 University of Pennsylvania Wharton professor Kevin Werbach, who taught the school's blockchain course, called it a PR move — there was no operational advantage to paying state tax in Bitcoin in 2018.
 University of Michigan Ross professor Andrew Wu called Bitcoin an unattractive payment method due to volatility.
 Both critiques were factually correct.
-The buyer-side use case did not exist.
+The buyer-side use case did not exist at scale.

 The communications case was the entire point.
 Mandel framed Ohio as the state inviting blockchain startups, Bitcoin merchants, and crypto-adjacent capital.
 The program was a signal.
 The signal worked at the press layer.
 It did not produce a transaction volume that justified the legal risk Yost identified eleven months later.